Dominican Republic: Risk Assessment

 Fighting corruption and the relationship with neighboring Haiti remain central issues

 Center-left President Luis Abinader took office in August 2020 and counts with a majority in Congress (18 out of 32 Senate seats and 92 out of 190 seats in the lower house).
 He has been able to keep a high popularity thanks to one of the fastest COVID-19 vaccination campaigns in the Caribbean and the solid economic rebound that the country has experienced.
-Moreover, in February 2021, he finally got the electric sector reform - Pacto Eléctrico - signed.
+Moreover, in February 2021, he finally signed the electric sector reform - Pacto Eléctrico -.
 Lack of consensus between the parties had hindered the advancement of the reform, announced in 2014 under the mandate of then-president Danilo Medina.
 This should attract private investment into the sector, which often faces outages due to systemic problems.
 Regarding the fight against corruption, one of Abinader´s main campaign promises, the intention to promote a revision of the Constitution to establish the independence of the Public Prosecutor’s Office and the Central Electoral Board (JCE), was announced in August 2021.
 This would have to be subjected first by one-third of the legislature and then by a two-thirds majority.
 Abinader´s name was embroiled in the Pandora Papers case released in October 2021, which could somewhat impact his political support.
 He and his brothers were linked to two offshore Panama companies, albeit the administration argues that the holdings are in a trust and were made public before the president was sworn in.
-Finally, regarding the tense cross-border relations with Haiti, the murder of the latter country’s president Jovenel Moise in July 2021, made the situation worse.
+Finally, regarding the tense cross-border relations with Haiti, the murder of the latter country’s president, Jovenel Moise, in July 2021 worsened the situation.
 Abinader called on the international community, notably the U.S., to generate a political dialogue in the neighboring country.
-Still, in the last quarter of 2021, Dominican Republic started working on a controversial wall and fence along the border, announced in February 2021.
+Still, in the last quarter of 2021, the Dominican Republic started working on a controversial wall and fence along the border, announced in February 2021.